Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality: Naturality of the web tropical coordinates

 One checks by direct computation that:

-\begin{observation} The images $c=\Phi_\mathscr{T}(W) \in \mathscr{C}_\mathscr{T}$, for $W=L_a, R_a, L_b, R_b, L_c, R_c, L_d, R_d$ any of the $8$ corner arcs, satisfy Theorem {\upshape\ref{thm:second-main-theorem}}. \end{observation}
+\begin{observation} The images $c=\Phi_\mathcal{T}(W) \in \mathcal{C}_\mathcal{T}$, for $W=L_a, R_a, L_b, R_b, L_c, R_c, L_d, R_d$ any of the $8$ corner arcs, satisfy Theorem {\upshape\ref{thm:second-main-theorem}}. \end{observation}

-\begin{defn} A given reduced web $W$ in $\mathscr{W}_\Box$ is the disjoint union of (i) all its corner arc components, together called the \textit{corner part} and denoted $W_r$; and (ii) their complement $W_c := W - W_r$, which we call the \textit{cornerless part} of the web $W$.
+\begin{definition} A given reduced web $W$ in $\mathcal{W}_\Box$ is the disjoint union of, first, all its corner arc components, together called the \emph{corner part} and denoted $W_r$; and, second, their complement $W_c = W - W_r$, which we call the \emph{cornerless part} of the web $W$.

-A reduced web $W$ is \textit{cornerless} if $W=W_c$.
+A reduced web $W$ is \emph{cornerless} if $W=W_c$.
 That is, $W$ has no corner arcs.